patrickbryantlab/patrickbryantlab.github.io/about.markdown

 # We build the technology of the future.

-Now, it is possible to predict the structure of proteins and protein complexes directly from sequence information.
+Now, it is possible to predict the structure of proteins and protein complexes directly from amino acid sequence information.
 However, how to use these new tools in the best way is not clear.
 What we really want to predict is not protein structure, but function.
 To be perfectly honest, we rather want to design new functions.